 A light period refers to either decreased flow or decreased duration of a period.
-This is generally not a concerning finding, especially if a lighter period is noted during times of stress or periods of intense exercise.
+This is generally not a concerning finding, especially if a lighter period is noted during times of stress or if you are exercising intensely.

-However, a light period that persists for a long time can also be a sign of a hormone-related condition, like polycystic ovarian disease.
-It can also be a sign of pregnancy.
+However, if your menstruation is always associated with a light period, it could be a sign of a hormone-related condition, like polycystic ovarian disease.
+A very light period can also be a sign of pregnancy.

 The most common causes of a light period include: